Tran-Cao-Minh/fpoly_study_result/README.md

-# The result I get when study at FPT Polytechnic College
+# The result I got when study at FPT Polytechnic College

 > **Fall 2020 Semester**: Java 1, Build Website with basic HTML and CSS